RiteshLuitel60/RiteshLuitel60/README.md

 # Hey, I’m Ritesh 👋
 **IT Support by day ☀️ | Data Analyst by night 🌙**

-I keep systems humming during business hours and dive into data after dark—turning tech hiccups into smooth user experiences and raw tables into clear insights.
+I keep systems humming during business hours and dive into data after dark turning tech hiccups into smooth user experiences and raw tables into clear insights.